CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/2800-2899/2881-create-a-new-column.md

 ---
-id : create-a-new-column
+id: create-a-new-column
-title : Create a New column
+title: Create a New column
 sidebar_label: 2881 - Create a new column Leetcode
 tags:
   - LeetCode